turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 ## Step 6: Review

-In this guide series you learned the basics of importing AWS accounts into Guardrails, enabling policy packs, creating exceptions and notifications, and even more mischief.
+In this guide series you learned the basics of importing AWS accounts into Guardrails, enabling Policy Packs, creating exceptions and notifications, and even more mischief.

 ## Next Steps